Italian basketball clubs in international competitions

 Italian basketball clubs in European and worldwide competitions is the performance record of men's professional basketball clubs from Italy's top-tier level league, the Lega Basket Serie A, in international competitions.

 History

 Italian men's professional basketball clubs have played in European-wide basketball competitions since 1958, when Simmenthal Milano took part in the FIBA European Champions Cup (now called EuroLeague).
 Simmenthal Milano was also the first Italian men's basketball club that won a European-wide competition trophy, the FIBA European Champions Cup (EuroLeague), in 1966, when the club beat Slavia VŠ Praha in the Finals that took place in Bologna, Italy.
-For the next four decades, Italian basketball club teams dominated in European basketball, winning many cups in all European-wide competitions.
-Overall, 38 different Italian men's basketball clubs have played in pan-European competitions.
+Over the next four decades, Italian basketball clubs dominated European basketball, claiming numerous titles across various competitions.
+To date, a total of 38 different Italian men's basketball clubs have competed in pan-European competitions.